Topčider: 19th century

 Prince of Serbia Miloš Obrenović specifically chose this location.
 After Serbia gained autonomy, the Ottomans withdrew to the walled cities.
 As the range of the cannons from the Belgrade Fortress couldn't reach across the Topčiderska reka, the prince selected this area for his future royal compound.
-The history of the park itself begins in 1830 when Prince Miloš started building his personal quarters in the swampy terrain of the Topčider, today one of the major attractions in Belgrade, the famous Milošev konak.
+The history of the park itself begins in 1830 when Prince Miloš started building his personal quarters in the swampy terrain of the Topčider, today one of the major attractions in Belgrade, the famous Residence of Prince Miloš.
 A stone Topčider church, dedicated to the apostles Peter and Paul, church inn and military complex were also constructed in the 1832–1834 period, so as the various barracks, magazines, ice rooms, meyhane and a guard tower on top of the Topčidersko Brdo.
 There was a wooden pavilion, which served as part of the Russian military hospital during the 1876 Serbian-Ottoman War.
 Hundreds of workers were employed.
 At one point, 144 tajfe, or bands of construction workers, were employed.
 Prince Miloš paid them heftily, gave them certain privileges, but they had no working hours, and had to work until the job is done.

 Planting of the surrounding park began at the same time and marked the beginning of the planned green areas in Belgrade as the ensuing park was the first park area in the city.
 The park was patterned after the English parks.
 The supervisor of the park's construction was Atanasije Nikolić, engineer, urbanist and professor at the Belgrade Lyceum, who also arranged the nursery garden, Košutnjak Park and avenues along city's main streets and squares (Terazije, Kneza Miloša Street, modern Bulevar Kneza Aleksandra Karađorđevića), with the seedlings which originated from the Topčoder nursery.

 In 1839, Belgrade merchant Joca Đ. Jovanović applied for permit to build the first brewery in town.
 He wanted to build it in Topčider, but the permit was denied.
 On 24 May 1860, privately owned predecessor of the public transport in Belgrade was organized.
 The omnibus line was operated by the diligences.
 Its starting point was at the kafana "Kod Zlatnog Venca" in Terazije, while the line ended in Topčider.
 Apparently, it wasn't a lucrative business move so the owner Luka Jakovljević sold it in 1861 to Milan Tešić, who expanded the line from Terazije to Varoš Kapija and lifted the price to 3 groschen.

 The importance which Topčider gained for the city population can be seen from the fact that in 1884 it got its own railway station even though it was a small settlement at the time and also one of the first tram lines in Belgrade used to connect Terazije and Topčider, through the Kneza Miloša street.
 Starting in downtown, at Prince Mihailo Monument, the tram was allocated the number 3, which it still bears today, though its route is today extended to the neighborhood of Kneževac.